 Wonder no more.
 In this post, we’ll demystify what the heck NNN means next to all those Office, Warehouse and Retail Space listings you’re seeing online.
 Continue reading

-Searching for commercial real estate can be as fun as cuddling with a rattlesnake.
+Searching for office space for rent and commercial real estate can be as fun as cuddling with a rattlesnake.
 It finally all comes to an end when you’ve found your dream space and the landlord hands you a lease, right?

 Sure…you think it’s over, but then you think to yourself, “how do you know if I’m getting screwed here or if I’m getting a good deal?”